openstreetmap/iD/data/presets/README.md

 - `value`: The value that the key must have.
 - `valueNot`: The value that the key must not have.

-For example, this is how we show the Internet Access Field only if the feature has an `internet_access` tag not equal to `no`.
+For example, this is how we show the Internet Access Fee field only if the feature has an `internet_access` tag not equal to `no`.

 ```js
 "prerequisiteTag": {